Skip to content

 flutter run -d chrome --dart-define=FLUVIE_API_URL=http://localhost:8080

-The twelve lessons plus the inspector.
+The thirteen lessons plus the inspector.
 Run it from the repo root so its render button can find the CLI.

 Terminal window